 The SETAC Europe Awards Committee will evaluate all applications using a predefined scoring sheet and discuss about the outcome during a conference call.
 The winner will be ratified by the SETAC Europe Council.

 All applicants or the nominators will be informed about the outcome by early March.
-The award will be recognized and presented at the SETAC Europe 30th Annual Meeting from 3–7 May 2020 in Dublin, Ireland.
+The award will be recognized and presented at the upcoming SETAC Europe Annual Meeting.
 The award will also cover one annual meeting registration to facilitate attendance at the annual meeting to receive their award, 1000€ contribution towards travel costs and an invitation to the Presidents Reception.

 For further information contact Rebecca Bundschuh